aframevr/aframe-site/src/_posts/awoa-22.md

     - author: github|donmccurdy
       action: built
-      description: "Stack Overflow Feed Bot to cross-post Stack Overflow questions to Slack."
+      description: "Stack Overflow Feed Bot to cross-post Stack Overflow questions to A-Frame Slack channels."
       github: "donmccurdy/stack-overflow-feed-bot"

   stars: 2530
 ---

 Tracked controllers has landed!
 Use the HTC Vive controllers with A-Frame.
-NPR has published a WebVR site, rondagdag hooked up A-Frame to control a robot with Leap Motion, and we now have an initial community code of conduct!
+NPR has published a WebVR site, [@rondagdag](https://twitter.com/rondagdag) hooked up A-Frame to control a robot with Leap Motion, and we now have an [initial community code of conduct](https://github.com/aframevr/aframe/blob/master/CODE_OF_CONDUCT.md)!

 0.3.0 is still in progress, and several members of the team will be out next week.
 We need to land [improved embedded scene